DZNS/DZNetworking/README.md

 I've tried my best to document most methods properly.
 All documentation is in the `DocC` format in the source files.

-If you believe you require clarifcation on something, please open an issue, appropriately tagged, and I'll try to either:
+If you believe you require clarification on something, please open an issue, appropriately tagged, and I'll try to either:
 - include documentation, if missing.
 - improve documentation, if incorrect.
 - try to answer the issue in the thread, if already correctly documented.